-- (a) it is revoked - (b) it expires and the employer does not apply to WorkCover to have it renewed, or - (c) WorkCover determines not to grant an application for renewal or registration of a self-insured employer.
+- a) it is revoked - it expires and the employer does not apply to WorkCoverSA to have it renewed, or - WorkCoverSA determines not to grant an application for renewal or registration of a self-insured employer.

 This chapter sets outs out the consequences for an employer should their registration as a self-insured employer cease.